Sharwin24/sharwin24.github.io/content/posts/pfields/index.md

 ### ROS2 Application Layer
 The `pfield_manager` node is the central hub that bridges ROS to the underlying C++ logic.
 Internally, it maintains an instance of the `PotentialField` class and exposes its functionality through a handful of services and topics.

+- **Services:**
-- **`PlanPath` Service:** Clients can request a end-effector trajectory (position and velocity), and/or a joint trajectory by providing start and goal poses, initial joint states, and planning parameters (tolerance, planning method, and max planning time)
+  - **`PlanPath`:** Clients can request a end-effector trajectory (position and velocity), and/or a joint trajectory by providing start and goal poses, initial joint states, and planning parameters (tolerance, planning method, and max planning time)
-- **`ComputeAutonomyVector` Service:** Clients can utilize this service to get an instantaneous end-effector velocity command based on the current robot state (end-effector pose or joint angles) and goal pose.
+  - **`ComputeAutonomyVector`:** Clients can utilize this service to get an instantaneous end-effector velocity command based on the current robot state (end-effector pose or joint angles) and goal pose.
 This is useful when fusing with real-time teleoperation or higher-level planners.
 - **Topics:** There are 3 topics a user can publish to in order to update the internal state of the potential field instance:
   - `pfield/planning_goal_pose`: Accepts a `geometry_msgs/Pose` message to update the internal potential field instance's goal pose.
   - `pfield/query_pose`: Accepts a `geometry_msgs/Pose` message to update a live query pose to help visualize the potential field's forces in RViz.